thoughtram/blog/_posts/2016-02-22-angular-2-change-detection-explained.md

 Angular allows us to use native APIs directly.
 There are no interceptor methods we have to call so Angular gets notified to update the DOM.
 Is that pure magic?

-If you've followed our latest articles, you know that [Zones](http://blog.thoughtram.io/angular/2016/01/22/understanding-zones.html) take care of this.
-In fact, Angular comes with its own zone called `NgZone`, which we've written about in our article [Zones in Angular 2](http://blog.thoughtram.io/angular/2016/02/01/zones-in-angular-2.html).
+If you've followed our latest articles, you know that [Zones](/angular/2016/01/22/understanding-zones.html) take care of this.
+In fact, Angular comes with its own zone called `NgZone`, which we've written about in our article [Zones in Angular](/angular/2016/02/01/zones-in-angular-2.html).
 You might want to read that, too.

 The short version is, that somewhere in Angular's source code, there's this thing called `ApplicationRef`, which listens to `NgZones` `onTurnDone` event.
 Whenever this event is fired, it executes a `tick()` function which essentially performs change detection.